FZJ-INM1-BDA/voluba/user_docs/tutorial.md

 In this tutorial, you will anchor one of our public example datasets to BigBrain space.
 This means you can complete this tutorial without an EBRAINS or ORCID account.

 !!! warning
-    The purpose of this tutorial is not to achieve an anatomically correct alignment but rather demonstrate the general usage of VoluBA features.
+    The purpose of this tutorial is not to achieve an anatomically correct alignment but rather demonstrate the general usage of voluba features.

 ## Loading input data